Uzuazoraro/AnsibleConfMgt/Project11.md

 git remote add origin https://github.com/<your-name>/ansible-config-mgt.git git branch roles-feature git switch roles-feature

-Inside roles directory create your new MySQL role with ansible-galaxy install geerlingguy.mysql and rename the folder to mysql mv geerlingguy.mysql/ mysql
+Inside AnsibleConfMgt directory create your new MySQL role with `ansible-galaxy role install geerlingguy.mysql`.
+This will create mysql in the role directory.

+Rename the folder to mysql with:
+`mv geerlingguy.mysql/ mysql`

+Read README.md file, and edit roles configuration to use correct credentials for MySQL required for the tooling website.
+Now it is time to upload the changes into your GitHub: git add . git commit -m "Commit new role files into GitHub" git push --set-upstream origin roles-feature
+Now, if you are satisfied with your codes, you can create a Pull Request and merge it to main branch on GitHub.